Cape Charles, Virginia: Geography

-The Chesapeake Bay impact crater formed about 35 million years ago during the late Eocene when a comet fragment or asteroid struck the U.S. Atlantic continental shelf in the area now occupied by the southern part of Chesapeake Bay and adjacent landmasses in the Virginia Coastal Plain.
+The Chesapeake Bay impact crater formed approximately 35 million years ago during the late Eocene when a comet fragment or asteroid struck the U.S. Atlantic continental shelf in the area now occupied by the southern part of Chesapeake Bay and adjacent landmasses in the Virginia Coastal Plain.
 The resulting structure is an approximately circular, 53-mile-diameter crater centered near the town of Cape Charles.

 Climate

 Under the Köppen climate classification, Cape Charles features a humid subtropical climate with hot, humid summers and chilly, but not very cold winters.
 Temperatures routinely exceed 90 °F in the summer and typically dip below the freezing point during the winter, though it is somewhat rare for temperatures to dip far below freezing.
 Cape Charles on average receives roughly 45 inches of precipitation annually.
+Cape Charles receives 2300 hours of sunshine annually (higher than the USA average).